 In the fall of 1999, the Company adopted a unilateral sales policy called the New Product Introduction Policy ("NPIP").
 The NPIP sets forth the basis on which the Company chooses to do business with its customers with respect to the introduction of new products.
 In Murray v.
-Callaway Golf Sales Company, Case No. 3:04CV274-H (United States District Court for the Western District of North Carolina), filed on May 14, 2004, plaintiff alleges that a retail golf business was damaged by the alleged refusal of Callaway Golf Sales Company to sell certain products after the store violated the NPIP and by Callaway Golf 's failure to permit plaintiff to sell Callaway Golf products on the Internet.
-The plaintiff seeks compensatory and punitive damages associated with the failure of his retail operation.
-The parties are currently engaged in discovery and motion practice.
-The original trial date of December 2005 was vacated and a new trial date has not yet been set.
+Callaway Golf Sales Company, Case No. 3:04CV274-H (United States District Court for the Western District of North Carolina), filed on May 14, 2004, plaintiff alleged that a retail golf business was damaged by the alleged refusal of Callaway Golf Sales Company to sell certain products after the store violated the NPIP and by Callaway Golf's failure to permit plaintiff to sell Callaway Golf products on the Internet.
+The plaintiff sought compensatory and punitive damages associated with the failure of his retail operation.
+On September 28, 2006, the District Court granted the Company's motion for summary judgment, dismissing the case.
+The plaintiff is not appealing the Court's decision.
+The matter is concluded.